-Biologic DMARDs are drugs made from substances produced by the body.
+Biologic DMARDs are drugs made from living cells.
 They fight specific targets whose actions contribute to disease.
 Biologics are especially useful because they affect only 1 part of the immune system, instead of curbing the entire system.3,4

-In HS, biologics block tumor necrosis factor-alpha (TNF-α) or interleukin (IL).
+In HS, biologics block tumor necrosis factor-alpha (TNF-α) or various interleukins (IL).
 These blocked substances are secreted by the immune system and cause inflammation.5

 Biologic DMARDs used for HS are usually given by injection or intravenously (IV).